outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         3. _$_ git config --global core.editor emacs
         4. _#_ emerge -av jekyll, it will install the rubygems, nodejs etc dependencies.
         5. _$_ git clone xxx
+    10. _#_ emerge -av wgetpaste
+    11. _#_ emerge -av net-misc/dropbox xfce4-extra/thunar-dropbox
+        1. Xfc4 and Dropbox does not get along well.
+There is no application menu for Dropbox.
+        2. The system `LANG` or `LC_CTYPE` cannot be `zh_CN.GB18030`, otherswise dropbox does not launch with errors like _Gdk Critical...failed_.
+        3. _$_ dropbox start, Gentoo and Windows share the Dropbox location in /media/Misc/Dropbox.
+When firstly run this command, you need to configure dropbox as default setting (Dropbox folder in /home/zachary/Dropbox).
+But then exit dropbox immediately.
+And remove /home/zachary/Dropbox.
+            1. _$_ rmdir /home/zachary/Dropbox
+            2. _$_ ln -s /media/Misc/Dropbox /home/zachary/Dropbox
+        4. _$_ dropbox &, run dropbox in the backgroud.
 46. Configuration consistently.
     1. Mount partition.
 Up to now, everything is fine except internal partitions like /dev/sda8,9 cannot be mounted in Thunar.
 When clicking the partition label, an error message `Failed to mount XXX.
 Not authorized to perform operation`.
 If you search around google, you might find many suggestions on changing configuration files of `polkit`.
 Relevant links [thunar 无权限挂载本地磁盘](http://blog.chinaunix.net/uid-25906175-id-3030600.html) and [Can't mount drive in Thunar anymore](http://unix.stackexchange.com/q/53498).
 None of this suggestions work.
 Detailed description of the problem is here [startx Failed to mount XXX, Not authorized to perform operat](https://forums.gentoo.org/viewtopic-t-1014734.html).
         1. **dbus should NOT launch before consolekit**.
 This is the key to solve problem.